infinitered/ignite/docs/concept/Folder-Structure.md

-# Explanation of the Ignite folder structure
+# Explanation of folder structure

 A new Ignite boilerplate project's structure looks similar to this: